albertoirurueta/reactor-workshop/README.md

 Solution must be implemented:
 - Using rest controllers with POST endpoints to compute the polynomial operations mentioned above:
     - With a non-reactive implementation
-    - With a reactive implementation
     - With a reactive implementation parallelized as much as possible
 - Delays will be accepted as a query parameter on the endpoints.
-Delays will be added to each evaluation in each provided tree of operations to compare non-reactive, vs reactive vs parallel reactive implementations
+Delays will be added to each evaluation in each provided tree of operations to compare non-reactive, vs reactive & parallel reactive implementations

 Hint: https://github.com/albertoirurueta/irurueta-numerical